tonethar/IGME-330-Spring-2019/projects/project-1-DRAFT.md

     - At least 1 radio button group
     - A way to choose between at least 3 distinct audio tracks
     - A "fullscreen" button
-2. Be sure that the default settings of these controls results in an app that starts up in a visually pleasing state.
+2. Be sure that the default settings of these controls results in an app that starts up in a visually pleasing state
 3. There will be no JavaScript errors or exceptions thrown by the app
 4. Ideas for optional controls:
     - Mouse control (clicking or moving the mouse changes how the visualizer looks)